 Top Shelf Picks: NHL Best Bets Today (Predictions for Canadiens-Sabres, Golden Knights-Ducks)

-We have two games in the second round of the Stanley Cup Playoffs on Friday night.
+There are only two Conference Semifinals series still going in the Stanley Cup Playoffs, and there could be just one after tonight.

-The Buffalo Sabres host the Montreal Canadiens in Game 2 after taking Game 1 at home, while the Western Conference Semifinals series between the Vegas Golden Knights and Anaheim Ducks shifts to California after the teams split two games in Sin City.
+The Buffalo Sabres host the Montreal Canadiens in a crucial Game 5 in the Eastern Conference, while the Vegas Golden Knights look to eliminate the Anaheim Ducks in Game 6 in the Western Conference.

 Odds via DraftKings Sportsbook